cunnane/xloil/docs/source/xlOil_Python/BuiltInUDFs.rst

         A module name or a full path name to a target py file.
 If empty, the workbook module with the same name as the calling workbook is (re)loaded.
     From:
-        If omitted, imports the specified module as normal, i.e. :ref:`xloil.scan_module.` If a value or array, registers only the specified object names.
+        If omitted, imports the specified module as normal, i.e. :any:`xloil.scan_module` If a value or array, registers only the specified object names.
 If "*", all objects are registered.
     To:
         Optionally specifies the Excel function names to register in the same order as `From`.
         Should have the same length as `From`.

-    See :ref:`xloil.import_functions`
+    See :any:`xloil.import_functions`

 .. function:: xloAttr(Object, Name:str, *Args, **Kwargs)
     Returns the named attribute value, or the result of calling it if possible. ie, ``object.attr``